 Alex V. Levin, MD, MHSc, Chief, Pediatric Ophthalmology and Ocular Genetics Service

 Genetic eye disease is one of the leading causes of blindness and includes disorders such as retinitis pigmentosa, Stargardt disease, hereditary optic neuropathy, pediatric cataracts, pediatric glaucoma, albinism and others.
-The goal of the Wills Eye ocular genetics physicians is to ensure that a patient will fully understand and have a clear pathway for the next steps in the management of their genetic eye disease.
-We see not only patients who have ocular genetic disease but also patients with a wide variety of genetic disorders, which affect other areas of the body along with the eye (e.g. neurofibromatosis, mitochondrial disorders, Marfan syndrome).
+The goal of the Wills Eye Ocular Genetics physicians is to ensure accurate diagnosis including appropriate DNA testing and access to upcoming cutting edge treatments.
+We hope that each patient will fully understand their disease and have a clear pathway for the next steps in management including full counseling about the inheritance pattern, reproductive options, etiology, support groups, low vision intervention and current treatment trials.
+We see adult and children patients who have ocular genetic disease and also patients with a wide variety of genetic disorders, which affect other areas of the body along with the eye (e.g. neurofibromatosis, mitochondrial disorders, Marfan syndrome).

 What to Expect During Your Appointment at Wills Eye Ocular Genetics Service